 BackTable / VI / Topic / Procedure

 Superior hypogastric plexus block, also referred to as superior hypogastric nerve block (SHNB), is a less common interventional procedure.
-The superior hypogastric nerve block procedure is commonly used in the setting of a temporary nerve block for patients undergoing uterine fibroid embolization.
+The superior hypogastric plexus block procedure is commonly used in the setting of a temporary nerve block for patients undergoing uterine fibroid embolization.
 Additionally, superior hypogastric plexus block or neurolysis can be used in the setting of pain management for visceral pain related to pelvic malignancy.
-Superior hypogastric plexus block is utilized to reduce the amount of narcotics and antiemetics needed following uterine fibroid embolization.
-There are multiple different approaches for a superior hypogastric nerve block.
+Superior hypogastric nerve block is utilized to reduce the amount of narcotics and antiemetics needed following uterine fibroid embolization.
+There are multiple different superior hypogastric nerve block techniques.
 Understanding the anatomy and basic fluoroscopic needle placement techniques are the foundation for safely accessing the superior hypogastric plexus (SHP).
-Pain regimens vary between operators but having a firm understanding of the patient's pain and the mechanism of action of the administered drugs is critical for maximizing effectiveness of the superior hypogastric nerve block procedure.
+Pain regimens vary between operators but having a firm understanding of the patient's pain and the mechanism of action of the administered drugs is critical for maximizing effectiveness of the superior hypogastric plexus block procedure.

 Learn more on the BackTable VI Podcast